 An uninformed, untrained therapist focuses only on the feelings of their clients’, rather than the reality of the situation.
-This approach will not only re-traumatize and damage you further, but reinforce the Alleged Perpetrator’s feelings, embolden his behaviors, and support him in avoiding accountability, repentance, and, ultimately, the possibility of restoration.
+This approach will not only re-traumatize and damage you further, but reinforce the abuser’s feelings, embolden his behaviors, and support him in avoiding accountability, repentance, and, ultimately, the possibility of restoration.

 If your therapist or counselor ever tells you to better meet your abusive partner’s needs in order to stop the abuse, s/he is not equipped to handle such cases.

 No amount of behavioral change on your side will change his false idea of your role in his life.
 You are not meant to live a silent, fearful life with your partner.
 And he is not meant to abuse.
-These are core, foundational problems that he (the Alleged Perpetrator) must address within himself that have nothing to do with you or your behavior.
+These are core, foundational problems that he (the abuser) must address within himself that have nothing to do with you or your behavior.